huggingface/blog/inference-pro.md

 [{"generated_text":"In a surprising turn of events, 2K has announced that it will be releasing a new free-to-play game called NBA 2K23 Arcade Edition.
 This game will be available on Apple iOS devices and will allow players to compete against each other in quick, 3-on-3 basketball matches.\n\nThe game promises to deliver fast-paced, action-packed gameplay, with players able to choose from a variety of NBA teams and players, including some of the biggest"}]
 ```

-For more details on the generation parameters, please take a look at [this section](#generation-parameters).
+For more details on the generation parameters, please take a look at [_Controlling Text Generation_](#controlling-text-generation) below.

-To do the same thing in Python, you can take advantage of the `huggingface_hub` Python library utility functions, such as `InferenceClient`:
+To send your requests in Python, you can take advantage of `InferenceClient`, a convenient utility available in the `huggingface_hub` Python library:

 ```bash
 pip install huggingface_hub
 ```

-The `InferenceClient` is a helpful wrapper that allows you to make calls to the Inference API and Inference Endpoints easily:
+`InferenceClient` is a helpful wrapper that allows you to make calls to the Inference API and Inference Endpoints easily:

 ```python
 from huggingface_hub import InferenceClient